sjesinc/api-models-aws/README.md

 # AWS API Models

 > [!WARNING]
-> Additionally, this repository is not closely monitored, and the files here are generated from other sources.
+> This repository is not closely monitored, and the files here are generated from other sources.
 Because
 > of this, we are unable to accept pull requests and issues related to the service models should be directed to other
 > channels.
 >